-- Fold down filler cap 🕦. - Turn ignition key 2 clockwise.
+- Fold down filler cap 1. - Turn ignition key  clockwise.

-Press down the filler cap and turn back ignition key 2 until the fuel tank lock locks.
+- Push down the filler cap and turn the ignition key 2 counterclockwise until the tank lock closes.

 Fire hazard Fuel is highly flammable, poisonous and harmful to your health.

 - After closing the filler cap, ensure that it is locked properly.
 Change clothing that has been contaminated with fuel.
 Immediately clean contaminated areas on the skin with soap and water. - Remove ignition key 2 and close cover 3.